 Trout homers as Angels beat Athletics 2-1

-Skaggs (1-0) tossed 6 1/3 innings of three-hit ball in his first win over the A's in six career starts.
+Tyler Skaggs (1-0) pitched 6 1/3 innings of three-hit ball in his first win over the A’s in six career starts.
 The left-hander, who missed 85 games last season due to a strained oblique, allowed only one runner past first base.

-It also was Mike Scioscia's 1,571st win, tying him with Hall of Famer and former A's and Angels manager Dick Williams for 21st all-time.
+It was Los Angeles manager Mike Scioscia’s 1,571st win, tying him with Hall of Famer and former A’s and Angels manager Dick Williams for 21st all-time.

 Parker nearly let it slip away in the ninth.

 He issued a leadoff walk to cleanup hitter Khris Davis and Matt Olson followed with a single to right.
 After striking out Stephen Piscotty and Matt Chapman, Parker allowed Jonathan Lucroy’s RBI single before he got Matt Joyce to ground out to second for the save.